Updated: May 22, 2023, at 4:32 p.m.

 However, smaller or more rural enforcement agencies—or those dealing with smaller amounts of seized drugs—may resort to alternative methods.
 In Ohio, law enforcement officers have used crematories, hospital incinerators, foundries, or have solicited the services of specialized businesses.
 Even massive metal drums and fire pits have been used to get the job done.
 However, regardless of size, these burns are controlled, lest any fumes or residue affect nearby communities.

-Of course, not all drug charges are on par with Breaking Bad, but even possession of a few grams can mean big trouble with the law.
+Of course, not all drug charges are on par with the way drug busts are depicted in shows like Breaking Bad, but even possession of a few grams can mean big trouble with the law.
 Just know that you can still turn your life around before the problem becomes too much to handle.
 Landmark Recovery is here to help.
 Reach out today, and let’s begin the journey to wellness together.